KevinGuo07/RoboMani-PaperList/README.md

 - [Hardware Projects on Robotics](#-hardware-projects-on-robotics)
 - [Interdisciplinary](#-interdisciplinary)

-The following publications are ordered by time, with the most recent listed first.
+The following publications are ordered by time, with the most recent at the top.

 Papers with **open-sourced implementations** are marked with a ☀️
 Papers with **real-world performance** reproduced by us are marked with a ✅